jakeburden/npm-as-a-css-preprocessor/README.md

 # npm-as-a-css-preprocessor

+h2 Usage

+To build a file once:
+`npm run build-css`

+To continuously watch for changes:
-concatenate modular css partials using `npm run watch-css` or `npm run build-css`
+`npm run watch-css`

 scripts located in package.json